moritzfelipe/nextjs-openai-boilerplate/README.md

 ### Parameters

-> model: (string, required) - Specifies the name of the model to use for generating completions.
-In this example, "gpt-3.5-turbo" is used, which is a chat-based language model.
+> model: (string, required) - Indicates the name of the model to be utilized for generating completions. "gpt-3.5-turbo-0613" is used in this example, which is a chat-based language model.

-> messages: (array of objects, required) - Specifies an array of message objects, where each object has a role ("system", "user", or "assistant") and content (the actual text of the message).
-Messages are processed in the order they appear in the array, and the assistant responds accordingly.
+> messages: (array of objects, required) - Indicates an array of message objects.
+Each object consists of a role ("system", "user", or "assistant") and content (the actual message text).
+Messages are processed in the order they appear in the array, and the assistant generates the response accordingly.

+> functions: (array of objects, required) - Specifies an array of function objects that represent the assistant's capabilities.

-> temperature: (number, optional) - Controls the randomness of the generated completions.
-A higher value (e.g., 0.8) makes the output more random, while a lower value (e.g., 0.2) makes it more deterministic.
+> temperature: (number, optional) - Determines the randomness of the generated completions.
+A higher value (e.g., 0.8) will produce more random outputs, while a lower value (e.g., 0.2) will make the outputs more deterministic.

-> max_tokens: (number, optional) - Specifies the maximum number of tokens (words or word pieces) in the generated completion.
-Use this to limit the length of the output.
+> max_tokens: (number, optional) - Determines the maximum length of the generated completion.
+If the limit is exceeded, the additional tokens will be discarded.
+However, bear in mind that very long outputs may require more time to process.

-> top_p: (number, optional) - Controls the diversity of the generated completions by limiting the choices to a subset of the most likely tokens.
-A lower value (e.g., 0.2) makes the output more focused, while a higher value (e.g., 0.8) makes it more diverse.

-Form more please use the OpenAI [documantation](https://platform.openai.com/docs/introduction).

-## Customizing Prompts

-To customize the prompts or add new message types, update the `defaultPrompts` array in the `prompts/defaultPrompts.js` file or create new files for different sets of prompts in the `prompts` folder.

-## Deploying

-To deploy your application, you can use [Vercel](https://vercel.com/), the platform built by the creators of Next.js.
-Follow the [official Next.js deployment documentation](https://nextjs.org/docs/deployment) for a detailed guide on deploying your Next.js application to Vercel or other hosting providers.
+> top_p: (number, optional) - This parameter is a part of nucleus sampling, a decoding method used in language models.
+It determines the minimum number of tokens to consider for generating a completion.
+A higher value will consider more tokens, increasing the randomness.

 ## Contributing

-Contributions are welcome!
-If you'd like to contribute, feel free to submit a pull request or create an issue on the repository.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License.

-See the [LICENSE](https://chat.openai.com/LICENSE) file for more details.
+## Disclaimer
+The use of the OpenAI API and the output it generates depends on the usage policies set by OpenAI.
+Make sure to review the OpenAI use case policy before using this boilerplate to build applications.